Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Simulations

 \section{Simulations}

 Code for replicating the simulation study and data analysis is available at \url{https://github.com/barwein/ENRT_SA}.

 We generated three covariates for each unit.

 where $p_{1} = 0.6, p_{2} = 0.2$ for egos and $p_{1} = 0.5, p_{2} = 0.3$ for alters.
-The covariates coefficients in the potential outcome models were set to $\beta_e = (-0.5, -0.3, 0.2)$ for egos and $\beta_a = (-0.4, -0.2, 0.1)$ for alters.
+The covariates coefficients in the potential outcome models were set to $\bbeta_e = (-0.5, -0.3, 0.2)$ for egos and $\bbeta_a = (-0.4, -0.2, 0.1)$ for alters.
 Heterogeneous edge probabilities were generated with weights computed using the Euclidean distance $\lVert \cdot \rVert_2$ between the covariates of units.

-Tables~\ref{apdx.tab:sim_ie_homo_aug} and \ref{apdx.tab:sim_de_homo_aug} report the simulation results for indirect and direct effect, respectively, with homogeneous exposure probabilities and augmented estimators.
+Tables~\ref{apdx.tab:sim_ie_homo_aug} and \ref{apdx.tab:sim_de_homo_aug} report the simulation results for the indirect and direct effects, respectively, with homogeneous exposure probabilities and augmented estimators.
 All results are qualitatively similar to those presented in the main text.

+Table~\ref{apdx.tab:sim_de_misspec_kappa} shows the results of the direct effect estimators under heterogeneous exposure probabilities (with $m_e=150$) under misspecification of $\kappa$ values.
+That is, the true value is $\kappa=1.5$ while we tested how using $\kappa=0.5$ and $\kappa=1.1$ impacts the estimates.
+The table shows that using $\kappa=0.5$ severely affects the bias-corrected estimators $\widehat{DE}_{adj}$ and $\widehat{DE}_{adj}^{aug}$ by increasing the bias and reducing the coverage compared to the naive HT estimator $\widehat{DE}$.
+That is the case since using $\kappa < 1$ when the true value is larger than one, changes the direction of the bias correction in the weights used in \eqref{eq:DE_corrected}, resulting in inferior performance to the naive estimator.
+However, using a misspecified value closer to the true value $\kappa=1.1$ (which is still in the same direction $\kappa>1$ as the true value), negatively impacts the bias and coverage of the bias-corrected estimators, but still results in better performance than the naive estimator.

+Table~\ref{apdx.tab:sim_de_viol_ass4} shows the results of the direct effect estimators under heterogeneous exposure probabilities (with $m_e=150$) with violation of Assumption~4.
+The violation was simulated by modifying the data-generating process of the potential outcomes.
+Specifically, we have added a heterogeneous interaction term such that the potential outcomes for egos $i \in \cR_e$ are now generated from

+Taking $\beta_4=0$ yields the original data-generating process used in the other setups.
+However, taking $\beta_4\neq 0$ results in heterogeneous treatment and exposure interactions, leading to violation of Assumption~4.
+Table~\ref{apdx.tab:sim_de_viol_ass4} shows the results with $\beta_4=0.5$ and $\beta_4 =1.1$, while using the true $\kappa$ value in the bias-corrected estimators.
+Larger $\beta_4$ leads to stronger violation of Assumption~4.
+The table shows that the violation of Assumption~4 only slightly affects the bias-corrected estimators regardless of their specification and $\beta_4$ values.
+Specifically, the bias was minimal, but the augmented estimators tend to underestimate the variance ($SD/SE>1$).

+Finally, Tables~\ref{apdx.tab:sim_ie_binary} and \ref{apdx.tab:sim_de_binary} show the results for the indirect and direct effects, respectively, with binary potential outcomes under homogeneous or heterogeneous exposure probabilities with $m_a=100$ and $m_e=150$.
+The binary potential outcomes were sampled from a logistic model with

+using the same values for $\bbeta_e$ and $\bbeta_a$ as described above.
+We targeted the DE and IE on the difference scale, but the outcome-augmented estimators used the predicted probabilities from a logistic regression model.
+The results are qualitatively similar to those with continuous potential outcomes, showing that the bias-corrected estimators performed better than the naive estimators.

 { }

 { }